Remnant ashes from the Queen Victoria Market presentation.

 Species chosen for the project require human intervention to be successfully propagated.
 Participants replicate ecological processes ordinarily performed in nature through symbiotic relationships and environmental factors.
 Destruction of habitat compounds biodiversity loss through disruption of these ecological systems.
 Duty of Care fulfils these functions and creates a new relationship of mutualism between the public and their local urban ecology.

-Duty of Care was first commissioned through the Test Sites Phase 2 program and co-produced by the City of Melbourne and Testing Grounds.
-The project was presented as part of ACCA’s summer exhibition program ‘Who’s Afraid of Public Space?’
+Duty of Care was commissioned through the Test Sites Phase 2 program and co-produced by the City of Melbourne and Testing Grounds.
+The project was presented as part of ACCA’s 2022 summer exhibition program ‘Who’s Afraid of Public Space?’ and for MPavilion Parkville in 2024.

 Duty of Care acknowledges the Traditional Owners of the lands of the Kulin Nation and pays respect to elders past, present and emerging.
 Aboriginal and Torres Strait Islander peoples were the first caretakers of this land and this artwork expresses gratitude for the deep and sophisticated knowledge held by First Nations peoples as Traditional Custodians of Country.